o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot/sdformat-plugins.md

 1. Make sure that `libgazebo_ros_joint_state_publisher.so` plugin is listed before `libgazebo_ros_joint_pose_trajectory.so` in your SDFormat file.
 If not, you can change their order manually by simply swapping their descriptions (including headlines as well as plugin parameters) using copy-paste.
 2. After performing succesful import of your SDFormat file (excluding `libgazebo_ros_joint_state_publisher.so`), go to the base link of your model and manually adjust parameters of the _JointsManipulationEditorComponent_.
 Note that since this O3DE component serves not only for publishing joint states, but also for actions like setting joints start positions, you might encounter more parameters avilable than just those that define the way your joint states will be published.
 The parameters that you might need to adjust are all visible under the _Joint State Publisher_ section.

-After preforming successful import, you might need to enable motor in articulation links of your joints manually in order to be able to adjust their trajectory.
+After preforming successful import, you might need to enable motor in joints (or articullation links) of your joints manually in order to be able to adjust their trajectory.

 ### Extending default mapping